-Weakness/Risk Recommendation Priority Management Response Timescale/ responsibility Status 1 WEAKNESS: The Capital Strategy 2019/20 - 2022/23 at 6.6 details police instead of fire.
-RISK: Confusion of responsibilities to readers of the Capital Strategy RECOMMENDATION: The Strategy should be reviewed to ensure that it states Fire as the main service provider.
-MANAGEMENT COMMENTS: Agreed Standard 24.3.21 confirmation email from HK this action completed S151 Officer 1 April 2021 Completed
+Weakness/Risk Recommendation Priority Management Response Timescale/ Status responsibility 1 WEAKNESS: RECOMMENDATION: Standard 24.3.21 confirmation email from HK this S151 Officer The Capital Strategy 2019/20 - 2022/23 The Strategy should be reviewed to 24.3.21 confirmation email from HK this action completed 1 April 2021 at 6.6 details police instead of fire. ensure that it states Fire as the action completed RISK: main service provider.
+Completed Confusion of responsibilities to readers MANAGEMENT COMMENTS: of the Capital Strategy Agreed

 Weakness/Risk Recommendation Priority Management Response Timescale/ responsibility Status 2 WEAKNESS: There is a typo within Section 6 of the NCFRA CGF - Overview and Control of Assets where it states CC instead of CFO.
-RISK: Officers may be unclear of their responsibilities RECOMMENDATION: Update the NCFRA CGF with the correct Statutory officer.
+RISK: Officers may be unclear of their RECOMMENDATION: Update the NCFRA CGF with the correct Statutory officer.
 MANAGEMENT COMMENTS: Agreed Standard 24.3.21 confirmation email from HK this action completed S151 Officer 1 April 2021 Completed